Dancing in the Street: Background

 "Dancing in the Street" was produced by Lou Adler and issued as the B-side of the single "Words of Love" on the Dunhill Records label.
 It reached No. 73 on the Billboard Hot 100 chart.
-Cash Box said it was a "a powerful reading of the Motown sound with Cass Elliot singing a powerful lead."
+Cash Box said it was "a powerful reading of the Motown sound with Cass Elliot singing a powerful lead."

 In 1969, Elliot covered the song on her television special, The Mama Cass Television Program.